 Travel agents will be charged with the relevant cost for such actions.

 Secure Flight is a behind-the-scenes program developed by the Department of Homeland Security (DHS)/Transportation Safety Administration (TSA), to enhance the security of domestic and international commercial air travel through the use of improved watch-list matching.
-It is designed to improve the travel experience for all passengers, including those who have been misidentified in the past. e.g. DOCS (passenger passport information).
+It is designed to improve the travel experience for all passengers, including those who been misidentified in the past. e.g. DOCS (passenger passport information).to insure all of that Travel Agent and RJ staff should add the correct passport information ,and they will be liable for any expenses and penalties if occurred by the wrong or fake information .

 It is prohibited to create No Shows on RJ flight.
 Travel Partner is required to make sure that all bookings are ticketed within the ticket time limit set by RJ.
 No bookings created on the day of departure without instant ticketing are permitted.